Architected/next-js-sample-app/app.md

 ## Introduction

-This NextJS application is a file management front end application that utilises the Architected Back-end-as-Service APIs for all back end data storage.
+This NextJS sample application is a file management application that utilises the Architected Back-end-as-Service APIs for all back-end interactions.

-The services that are utilised in this fully functional sample application include the following:
+The services used in this fully functional sample application include the following:

 - IAM to manage sign-up, sign-in and password reset
 - File to manage file upload, download and listing